Supplier Visit & Capability Validation in China

 • decisions become delayed or reversed

-And by the time the problem is visible,
+And by the time the problem becomes visible,

 the cost is already high.